newchuyalong/libgdx-learning/Texture-packer.md

 ## <a id="Packing"></a>Packing ##

 The TexturePacker class is in `gdx-tools.jar`, which is in the extensions directory of the nightlies/releases zip files.
 You only need TexturePacker as a tool to process your image files for your application, you don't need it as a dependency to run your application.
-To run the packer you need both `gdx.jar` and `gdx-tools.jar`.
+To run the packer you need both `gdx.jar` and `gdx-tools.jar`. **Note: gdx.jar must be in the same directory as gdx-tools.jar, for it to run without exceptions**

 ```
 //*NIX (OS X/Linux)